-The Cridford Inn - the oldest pub/inn in Devon and possibly the oldest in England dates back to 825AD.
-It had previously served as a nunnery and a farm, being originally inhabited by the early Britons/Celts, before the building was remodelled in 1081.
+The Cridford Inn - the oldest pub/inn in Devon and possibly the oldest in England dates back to 825 AD.
+It had previously served as a nunnery and a farm, being originally inhabited by the early Celtic Britons, before the building was remodelled in the 1300's.
 In 1086 it was one of the nine small-holdings mentioned in the “Domesday Book” and by then belonged to the Abbey of Buckfast in the Manor of Trusham - a small village that’s nestled in the Teign Valley between Chudleigh, Newton Abbot and Exeter.

 With cob walls, a thatched roof and inglenook fireplaces, this traditional Devon Longhouse is approached by passing over a babbling brook, guarded by Willy Catchum and his faithful girl Teresa Green.
 Why not throw a coin in the lucky wishing well?